Abbas-OR/HashMaker/README.md

 # NEW Update

-Fix bugs
+Code optimization

-NEW Version 4.0
+NEW Version 4.5

-# Hash Maker Version 4.0
+# Hash Maker Version 4.5

 OPTIONS